Varanus92/Power-Managment/README.md

 Power consumption of the ADuC841 dependes on its internal clock frequency.

-in details:internal parasitic capacities charged and discharged each clock cycle - power  wich can be saved.
+in details: internal parasitic capacities charged and discharged each clock cycle - power  wich can be saved.

 ## Goal: